 There are some medicinal options for treating hand arthritis.
-You can take pain-relieving medicines by mouth.
-There are also injections of steroid medicines to decrease swelling in the joints, and splinting to support and protect your hands.
+You can take oral pain relieving medicines.
+You can also get steroid injections in your joints, and splint your hands to give them support.
 If these options don’t work, you may need to have surgery to fix the damaged joint.

-As far as home treatments: one easy and noninvasive way to keep the joints flexible, improve range of motion, and relieve arthritis pain is by doing hand exercises.
+There are many home treatments you can use to reduce the pain and disability of arthritis.
+One easy and noninvasive way to keep the joints flexible, improve range of motion, and relieve arthritis pain is by doing hand exercises.

 Start in the same position as in the last exercise, with your left hand held up straight.
 Bend your thumb down toward your palm.
 Hold it for a couple of seconds.
 Straighten your thumb back up.
 Then bend your index finger down toward your palm.
 Hold it for a couple of seconds.
 Then straighten it.
 Repeat with each finger on the left hand.
 Then repeat the entire sequence on the right hand.

-Start with your left hand pointing straight up.
+Start with your left hand out and fingers straight.
 Then, curve all of your fingers inward until they touch.
 Your fingers should form the shape of an “O.” Hold this position for a few seconds.
 Then straighten your fingers again.
 Repeat this exercise a few times a day on each hand.
 You can do this stretch whenever your hands feel achy or stiff.

 Don’t forget about your wrists, which can also get sore and stiff from arthritis.
 To exercise your wrist, hold your right arm out with the palm facing down.
 With your left hand, gently press down on the right hand until you feel a stretch in your wrist and arm.
 Hold the position for a few seconds.
 Repeat 10 times.
 Then, do the entire sequence with the left hand.